Computational Narrative Understanding for Expressive Text-to-Speech: Subjective Experiments

 Human subjects for the listening tests were recruited from our organization via voluntary participation.
 Participants were indicated that they were part of a study involving the comparison of AI-generated speech and human speech.
 They were also advised to use headphones and to complete the study in a quiet environment.

 For the CMOS experiments, we ask the participants the following question: \textit{How expressive is this recording?
 Please focus on aspects of style (timbre, emotion and prosody), and ignore the aspects of content, grammar, or audio quality}.
 For each instance, we give participants two audios containing one human sample and one generated sample, in a randomized order.
 We ask the participants to rate if the first audio sounds more expressive than the second on a $[-3, 3]$ scale.
-Screenshot of the CMOS platform can found in Figure~\ref{fig:cmos_platform}

 For the MOS experiments, we ask the participants the following question: \textit{How natural (i.e human-sounding) is this recording?
 Please focus on examining the audio quality and naturalness, and ignore aspects of style (timbre, emotion, prosody)}.
 For each instance, we give participants a single audio, and ask them to rate the naturalness of the sample on an 1-5 Likert scale with 0.5 intervals.
-Screenshot of the MOS platform can be found in Figure~\ref{fig:mos_platform}